iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted700013/report.md

 > It says it will use bluetooth then it complains that it needs location turned on.
 So what is the deal ?<br> :date: __2021-02-10 21:13:28__

 > Wont stay off my phone i keep deleteing it<br> :date: __2021-02-10 01:23:56__

-> Waste of space on my phone.
-I had covid before I knew it and without any warnings from this app.
-Deleted.<br> :date: __2021-02-07 02:16:13__